ole00/libarvid/readme.txt

 am335x_pru_package software from:
 https://github.com/beagleboard/am335x_pru_package
 Make sure you can access its header files and libprussdrv.a library.
+If you have a BBG with kernel 3.8.13 or so, chances are you will need no downloads or installation at all as required libraries and tools are already installed.
+As of 2016 it doesn't work on 4.X Linux kernel, so use 3.8.X kernel which supports PRU.

 build:
-build works only on BBB mini computer to build all just type 'make'
+- build works only on BBG (BBB) mini computer
+- to build all just type 'make'

 notes:
-- libarvid requires superuser access to access PRUSS and gpios
+- libarvid requires superuser access to access PRU and gpios
 - libarvid manages setting up cape manager itself
 - libarvid manages ddr mapping itself
 - works on BBB and BBG but not on older HW as it depends on exact PRU timing (older